RoshandaNixon/terraform-aws-ec2-webserver/README.md

-# Deploy AWS EC2 Ubuntu Webserver using Terraform
+# Deploy an AWS EC2 Ubuntu Web Server using Terraform

 ## Overview
-Quickly and efficiently deploy an EC2 Ubuntu Webserver to the AWS Cloud platform with all the essential componets for full functionality, including: VPC, a custom Route Table, Security Group and rules, subnet, Public IP, and more.
+Quickly and efficiently deploy an EC2 Ubuntu Web Server to the AWS Cloud platform with all the essential network components for full functionality - including: a VPC, a custom Route Table, Security Group and rules, Subnet, Public IP, and more.

 ## Features
-- **Auto Assign Public IP** Create and assign EIP to webserver
+- **Auto Assign Public IP** Create and assign EIP to the web server
 - **Ingress and Egress Traffic Rules** Allow HTTP, HTTPS, and SSH
 - **Custom Route Table** Create a custom Route Table and Internet Gateway